kemtls/KEMTLS-TLS13Tamarin/docs/_includes/2-0-protocol_overview.md

 </div>
 <div class="row">
 <div class="col1">
+<strong>FIXME</strong>
-Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and CertificateVerify (if requested), and Finished.
+<del>pon receiving the server's messages, the client responds with its Authentication
+messages, namely Certificate and CertificateVerify (if requested), and Finished.

 At this point, the handshake is complete, and the client and server may exchange